 “I was asleep and my symptoms woke me up.
 I had several simultaneous symptoms, but the first one seemed to be central chest pain.
 It wasn’t sharp or crushing or burning, more like a dull pressure.
 The pain radiated down my left arm and up into my neck and jaw.
 I had cold sweats, and I felt nauseated.”

 Laura Haywood-Cory, age 41, heart attack, six stents

-Researchers tell us that over 90% of us already know that chest pain like Laura’s could be a symptom of what doctors call Acute Myocardial Infarction (AMI – or heart attack) or Acute Coronary Syndrome (any condition brought on by sudden reduced blood flow to the heart muscle).
+Researchers tell us that most of us already know that chest pain like Laura’s could be a symptom of what doctors call Acute Myocardial Infarction (AMI – or heart attack) or Acute Coronary Syndrome (any condition brought on by sudden reduced blood flow to the heart muscle).
 So it may not surprise you to learn that chest pain is the main reason that over 6 million people rush to the Emergency Departments of North American hospitals each year.
 These visits also represent a whopping 25% of all hospital admissions – yet 85% of these admissions do NOT turn out to be heart-related at all.

 Admitting people to hospital who don’t need to be admitted not only takes up valuable staffing and hospital resources that could be assigned to real heart patients in need, but also costs the health care system billions of dollars each year.

-As you can imagine, this is a real dilemma for the medical profession.
+This is a real dilemma for the medical profession.

 So what do you do if you’re working in Emergency medicine?
 Do you admit every patient complaining of chest pain despite knowing that 85% of the time, the symptom is actually unrelated to the heart?
 Or do you come up with an alternative diagnosis and send the patient home – at the risk of failing to diagnose a real heart attack?
 See also: What is causing my chest pain?